-Tim is clinical professor of marketing at Northwestern University’s Kellogg School of Management.
-He teaches courses including Marketing Strategy, Biomedical Marketing and Marketing Driven Growth, in the full-time, part-time and international executive MBA programs.
-He is co-academic director of Kellogg’s branding program.
+He is Clinical Professor of Marketing at Northwestern University’s Kellogg School of Management where he teaches courses including Marketing Strategy and Biomedical Marketing in the full-time, part-time and international executive MBA programs.
+He is co-academic director of the Kellogg on Branding executive education program.

-Tim has received numerous teaching awards.
-He won the Lawrence G. Lavengood Outstanding Professor of the Year Award, the top teaching award at Kellogg, in 2006 and 2013, making him one of just four people in the award’s almost 40 year history to have won it twice.
+Tim won the Lawrence G. Lavengood Outstanding Professor of the Year Award, the top teaching award at Kellogg, in 2006 and 2013, making him one of just four people in the award’s more than forty year history to have won it twice.
 In 2016, Poets & Quants included him on its list “Our Favorite MBA Professors of 2016.”
 He also received the Sidney J. Levy Teaching Award, two Kellogg Faculty Impact Awards and the Kellogg Executive MBA Program’s Top Professor Award four times.

-He is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
-Expert Marketer Magazine name Defending Your Brand the 2013 Marketing Book of the Year.
+Tim is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
+Expert Marketer Magazine named Defending Your Brand the 2013 Marketing Book of the Year.
 He also wrote Breakthrough Marketing Plans (Palgrave Macmillan, 2008 and 2012).
 He was co-editor of Kellogg on Branding (John Wiley & Sons, 2005).

 Tim manages Building Strong Brands, a blog on brand strategy.
 Inc.com, the Web arm of Inc. Magazine, included the blog on its list of “Six Blogs That Can Teach You More Than an MBA.”
 He has published more than a dozen Kellogg case studies including Crestor, MedImmune: FluMist Introduction and Genzyme: the Synvisc-One Investment Decision.
 He has authored more than two dozen articles on marketing topics.

-In addition to teaching at Kellogg Tim works with major corporations around the world on strategy and branding issues.
-His recent clients include Novartis, Eli Lilly, Baxter, Halyard Health and AbbVie.
+In addition to teaching at Kellogg, Tim works with major corporations around the world on strategy and branding issues.
+His recent clients include Pfizer, PepsiCo, Lifelock and AbbVie.
 He is managing director of Class 5 Consulting, a marketing strategy firm.

-He serves on the board of the Alliance Française de Chicago.
-He completed two terms on the board of the Lycée Français de Chicago, Chicago’s French-International School.
+He serves on the board of the Alliance Française de Chicago and recently completed two terms on the board of the Lycée Français, Chicago’s French-International School.

-Tim began his career at the consulting firm Booz Allen and Hamilton, where he worked on strategy and branding projects.
+Tim began his career at the consulting firm Booz Allen and Hamilton, where he worked on strategy projects.
 He joined the marketing team at Kraft Foods in 1991.
-During his almost 11 years at Kraft, he led businesses including Miracle Whip, Taco Bell, Parkay, Seven Seas and DiGiorno.
-While at Kraft he was responsible for the launch of more than two dozen new products.
+During his almost 11 years at Kraft, he led brands including Miracle Whip, Taco Bell, Parkay and DiGiorno.
+He was responsible for the launch of more than two dozen new products.